olebole/irafdoc/doc/obsutil.psfmeasure.rst

   <p>
   When the task exits it prints the results to the terminal (STDOUT) and also to the <i>logfile</i> if one is specified.
-The results may also be previewed during the execution of the task with the <tt>":show"</tt> command.
+The results may also be previewed during the execution of the task with the <span style="font-family: monospace;">":show"</span> command.
 The results begin with a banner and the overall estimate of the PSF size.
   Following this the individual measurements are given.
 The columns give the image name, the column and line position, the relative magnitude, the PSF